xoapit/nestjs-aws-config/README.md

 import { Module } from '@nestjs/common';
 import { SecretsManagerClient } from '@aws-sdk/client-secrets-manager';
-import { AWSSecretsManagerModule } from 'nestjs-aws-secrets-manager';
+import { AWSSecretsManagerModule } from 'nestjs-aws-config';

 import { AppService } from './app.service';
 import { AppController } from './app.controller';